Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **int_scale** [ Type: *float* ]

-	Initial image size in pixels to take cutout.
+	Initial image size in pixels to take cutout for fitting the FWHM.
+This is updated during the automated script.